vikasdvicky/stock-price-prediction-lstm/README.md

 scikit-learn==0.19.1
 tensorflow==1.8.0

+Have made use of ANACONDA for coding purposes

 Note:
 The one improvement could be implementation of online learning(continously updating the dataset as well as updating the model for new entries) for better future closing price predictions